Sara J. Webb, Ph.D.

 Eva Kurtz-Nelson, Ph.D.

-Clinical Director, Licensed Clinical Psychologist
+Clinical Director, Clinical Psychology

 Dr. Arnett studies brain-behavior relationships in children with developmental disorders.
 Her research is primarily focused on genetic and neuropsychological factors associated with atypical attention, memory and learning.
 Dr. Arnett received her degree in Clinical Psychology from the University of Denver and completed her clinical training at Seattle Children’s Hospital.
 Outside of work, Dr. Arnett enjoys backcountry skiing, sailing, and camping with her family.

 Dr. Rea received her Ph.D. in clinical psychology at the University of Georgia and completed her clinical training at UC Davis MIND Institute and CAARE Center.
 Her research and clinical work focus on improving service delivery for individuals with developmental disabilities.
 In her free time, she enjoys training for triathlons, skiing, and cooking.

 Liz graduated from the University of Texas at Austin with a B.A. in psychology.
 As an undergraduate, she worked as a research assistant in the Integration and Perception Lab at the University of Oregon and the Clinical Neuroscience Lab at the University of Texas at Austin.
 She previously worked as a psychometrist at a clinic administering assessments for patients suspected of having brain injuries, learning disabilities, developmental disorders, and neurodegenerative disorders.
 Liz’s research interests include neuropsychological assessment, exploring the neural and psychological mechanisms of neuropsychological disorders, and identifying protective and risk factors for those disorders.
 She aims to pursue a PhD in Clinical Neuropsychology with a focus in one of her previously mentioned interests.
 Outside of lab, Liz enjoys running, hiking, baking, playing with her dog and reading.